domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 > [!TIP]
-> Use IntelliSense to see what other fields are available.
+> Use IntelliSense to see what other members are available.

 ## Generate Multiple Swagger Documents